starryalley/go-servotester/README.md

 ![my setup](images/setup.png)

-# Build and Install
+# Build

-Default build is for ARM6
+The project uses go module with Makefile.
+Simply use make to build:

 `make`

-For ARM7, use:

-`make build_arm7 build_client`
+Cross compiling for ARMv6:

+`GOARM=6 GOARCH=arm GOOS=linux make`

+Cross compiling for ARMv7:

+`GOARM=7 GOARCH=arm GOOS=linux make`

-Note: Raspberry Pi A, A+, B, B+, Zero use ARM6, and Raspberry Pi 2, 3 use ARM7.
+Note: Raspberry Pi A, A+, B, B+, Zero use ARM6, and Raspberry Pi 2, 3, 4 use ARM7.

-Copy the `pi-servotesterd` binary to Raspberry. `servotester` and `servotester_cli` are client program with user interface.
+For GUI version of client program, you have to manually build it:

+`make build_client_gui`

+# Install

+`make install` will use systemctl to add the server program on the system (raspberry pi or linux only) and start it.

+`make uninstall` to revert it.

+The server program's log file will be at `/var/log/pi-servotesterd.log`

+You can manually run/install from `bin/` of course.

 # Usage

-Servo running on raspi, using pi-blaster period 20000000ns, listening on port 6789:
+Servo running on raspi, using pi-blaster period 20000000ns, listening on port 6789 (default daemon options)

 `./pi-servotesterd -period 20000000 -port 6789`

 For GUI control, run this on your desktop

-`./servotester`
+`./servotester_gui`

 ![Screenshot](images/gui.png)

 For cli control, run this on your desktop with correct raspi IP and port

-`./servotester_cli -addr 192.168.0.123 -port 6789`
+`./servotester -addr 192.168.0.123 -port 6789`

 You will see: